CephalofairGames/gloomhaven2e-faq/index.md

 **If I abandon a character or PQ in the middle of a PQ that unlocks scenarios, what happens to the scenarios?** They all become Incomplete and are re-locked.
 Any opened chests remain looted.

 **Personal Quest 05, Seeker of Xorn** <span class="hidden">If Safeguard or another condition blocks you from gaining Poison, it does not advance the quest.</span>

+**Personal Quest 07, A Tale to Tell** <span class="hidden">1.
+"Witness" means "participate in a scenario where..." even if you exhaust or are out of line of sight.
+2. This includes goal treasure tiles.
+3. These must be from 10 different scenarios.</span>

 **Personal Quest 17, Living on the Edge** The conclusion section (47.4) mistakenly has the Two Minis icon instead of the Lightning Bolts icon.
 The Lightning Bolts icon on the PQ card is correct.